Masonic Home Independent School District: Early history

 In 1899, the Masons opened a home for widows and orphans of Masons.
 Later, widows moved to a location in nearby Arlington (closed nearly a century later during the construction of Cowboys Stadium) and the home was opened to non-Masonic orphans.
 On January 10, 1913, under laws passed in 1905 allowing orphanages to organize their own schools, the Texas State Board of Education created the Masonic Home Independent School District.

 The Texas Historical Commission recognizes the fraternal organization foundation as a historic district geographically in the southeast quadrant of Tarrant County, Texas lineate to U.S. Route 287 in Texas.

 Football glory

+The Masonic Home's 1930s football teams were the subject of the 2007 Jim Dent book, Twelve Mighty Orphans.
+One of those players, Hardy Brown, went on to play for ten seasons in the NFL, primarily for the San Francisco 49ers.

-Its 1930s football teams are the subject of a 2007 book by Jim Dent, Twelve Mighty Orphans.
-In 1995, the Masonic Home won the TAPPS Class 1A State Football Championship in Groesbeck, Texas. under the coaches Tom Hines and Arthur (Buster) Bone, also an ex-student.
+In 1995, the Masonic Home won the TAPPS Class 1A State Football Championship against St. Paul High School in Groesbeck, Texas under coaches Tom Hines and former student Arthur (Buster) Bone.

 The book would later be adapted into a film, 12 Mighty Orphans, in 2021.